 The Dissertation Committee will be composed of three members: a chair and two additional members.
 The chair and one member will be members of the teaching faculty of the Program.
 The third member may be from another department or academic institution and must be a holder of a Ph.D. degree.
 The chair will be responsible for supervising the candidate's work.
-The Ph.D. candidate, in consultation with the chair and the program director, is responsible for securing the outside member of the Dissertation Committee when applicable and is responsible for submitting the cv of said committee member to the Office of Graduate and Professional Studies.
-The Dissertation Committee has the right to dismiss a candidate from the program for failing to meet its expectation for qualitative progress in the dissertation.
-In the case of dismissal, the student may appeal the committee's decision with the Vice Provost for Graduate Studies.
+When applicable, the Ph.D. candidate, in consultation with the chair and the program director, is responsible for securing the outside member of the Dissertation Committee and is responsible for submitting the CV of said committee member to the Office of Graduate and Professional Studies.
+For specific details regarding the committee process, please see the Dissertation Process Protocol at the end of the Handbook.
+The Dissertations for qualitative progress in the dissertation.
+In the case of dismissal, the student may appeal the committee's decision to the Vice Provost for Graduate Studies.
 If the appeal is rejected, the student may appeal to the Provost for Academic Affairs, whose decision will be final.

 The program director will email the Dissertation Committee Composition Form to the students upon successful completion of INR-690.
-Once signed, the student will need to upload the form into the course's Canvas along with the dissertation proposal.
+Once signed, the student will need to upload the form into the course's Canvas when uploading the dissertation proposal.